productdevbook/ceviz/README.md

 **We're building something special here, and we want YOU to be part of it!**

-Viper is more than just a tool - it's a movement to make performance analysis accessible, accurate, and actionable for everyone.
+Ceviz is more than just a tool - it's a movement to make performance analysis accessible, accurate, and actionable for everyone.
 We're **100% open to contributions** and **wildly open to new ideas**.

 ### Our Vision

-We want to take Viper **far beyond** what it is today.
+We want to take Ceviz **far beyond** what it is today.
 Our goal is to build the **most comprehensive, accurate, and delightful** performance analysis tool in the JavaScript ecosystem - analyzing everything from the smallest edge case to framework-level performance issues.

 ### We Need Your Help